nigelhoward/AlltheusNet485/README.md

 # AlltheusNet485
 Arduino and Photon library for inter IOT Device coms using an adapted version of RS485

+Allthough tested and functional the documentation needs updating and I am in the process of adding ring buffers to the AllNet485 methods of the RS485NB class.
+Please PM me for more details.

 RS485 protocol library - Particle Photon / Arduino Version

 Based on above RS485 Non blocking by Nick Gammon.
 Thanks Nick :-) I could not have written this without your excellent code and forum.
 Please note I am not a C++ programmer.
 Pointers drive me nuts!